 In addition, a key barrier emerged—many members were already speaking with their primary care doctors about their medications and didn’t see the benefit of an additional consultation for a medication review.
 This was a primary consideration when establishing the message themes for outreach.
 Other barriers that warranted review included medication billing challenges, the addition of more prescriptions on top of an already sizeable number of medications, and the time commitment required to take action.

-Understanding these barriers, plus knowing which outreach channels weren’t sparking action, drove Icario to establish new channels and sequences to leverage, along with messages that would allow for quick intervention and drive direction to the health plan’s pharmacy team.
+Understanding these barriers to medication adherence, plus knowing which outreach channels weren’t sparking action, drove Icario to establish new channels and sequences to leverage, along with messages that would allow for quick intervention and drive direction to the health plan’s pharmacy team.